khalil5754/khalil5754.github.io/_posts/2023-02-28-your-new-blog-post.md

 Okay.
 Now let's work on a mini-project leveraging MS SQL - then see what Power BI can do with the data we pull.

 We have a table with the salary data of baseball players spanning over 100 years.
 Another table has the statistical performance of each baseball player.
 Let's look into our batters in particular.
-Only looking at years after 1950, what is the correlation between the average number of home runs a player hits throughout their career, and their total career earnings?
+Only looking at years after 1984, which is when salary data became publicly available in the MLB, what is the correlation between the average number of home runs a player hits throughout their career, and their total career earnings?

+We have but four columns we're concerned with: Year, Home Runs, PlayerID (PK), and Salary.
 Let's see what we can do using the power of Common Table Expressions:

 ```